d-gurgurov/Language-Reconstruction-LowRes-Languages/README.md

 		    - Takes a sample from the latent space and the condition
 		    - Generates output data based on these inputs
 3. (?)
 Diffusion-like models for language reconstruction (Refer to _diffusion_lm_)
+4. (?)
+SacreBLEU mostly used for evaluation these days???

 ## Data Sources